Club Tournament Rules

 Lunker of the Year: Plaque (Awarded to the member catching the largest bass in a club tournament during the year).

 Rule 14.
-As a “Lunker Award”, the club will pay the first $60.00 towards the mounting of a bass weighing 9 pounds or over which is caught by an active member during a sanctioned club tournament.
-This award will be made only once to an individual member.
+Rule 14 Lunker Award – As a Lunker Award, the club will pay a maximum of $200 towards the replica mounting of a Largemouth bass over 10lbs (Smallmouth over 6) which is caught by an active member in good standing during a sanctioned club tournament.

 See the source image